I’ll start off by saying this-

 Also, in case you’re wondering about the recovery time, then it's not bad at all by any standards.
 Your wall should be ready to paint in 30-35 minutes tops, which is great if you are looking for something with quick recovery times.
 Furthermore, upon testing, we also found out that it can hold screws and bolts with great rigidity.

-Overall, for a product which can hold its ground and doesn’t crack or shrink easily, the 3M patch primer lightweight spackling is certainly a good, no-compromise drywall mud for your home repairs, then you shouldn’t be worried with this one.
+Overall, for a product which can hold its ground and doesn’t crack or shrink easily, the 3M patch primer lightweight spackling is certainly a good, no-compromise best drywall mud for cracks of your home repairs, then you shouldn’t be worried with this one.

 Whenever you’re thinking about the best premixed drywall mud, several things cross your mind.
 For instance, you think about how well will it conceal the repairs.
 Or how well will it hold the bolts and screws together?